mvclab-ntust-course/course3-nashi999/README.md

 ### Run training program

-you can find various script on the internet or use
+you can find various argument on the internet or use

 ```powershell
 python train_text_to_image_lora.py -h